birkheadc/BookkeeperRest/README.md

 The following secrets must be established, via `dotnet user-secrets`, for the application to run:

-- EmailConfig
-contains all the data the server needs to log into it's email so it can send emails.
+- EmailConfig: contains all the data the server needs to log into it's email so it can send emails.

-- ConnectionString
-the connection string to log into the database
+- ConnectionString: the connection string to log into the database

 For example: